 In the digital spatial computing world, hologram has come to mean the superimposition of a digital image on top of the real world.
 The most sophisticated systems have transparent head-mounted displays such as Microsoft HoloLens 2 or Magic Leap 1.
 This digital enhancement of the real world is called Augmented Reality or AR.
 Microsoft HoloLens 1 and 2 work with Microsoft Teams in conjunction with Dynamics 365 Remote Assist software.
 With Remote Assist, a remote expert can see exactly what the HoloLens-wearing healthcare worker is seeing in a patient’s room, and conversely the healthcare worker in the patient’s room sees a Teams video screen floating in mid-air in front of them with the remote expert’s video displayed.
 If the screen of the tablet which is connected to the POCUS probe is brought in as a third “participant” in the meeting, the tablet screen can be shared with the participants.
 The Healthcare worker in the patient’s room can see the POCUS video displayed in real time as a floating screen in front of them, and the remote expert can see it too on their monitor.
 This is the essence of Holographic Onsite Care Under Supervision with Point Of Care UltraSound...or HOCUS POCUS™ for short.

 Remote telepresence, or in this case having the remote doctor appear as a hologram in the room with you with the aid of an AR headset is not science fiction.
 Admittedly, it does conjure up visions of Princess Leia saying, “Help me Obi Wan Kenobi…” and the holographic Jedi Council meeting straight out of the Star Wars movies!
 Solutions put out by Spatial, Valorem Reply’s Holobeam, and Mimesys are a few examples of working telepresence applications.
 Spatial’s product is avatar-based, while Valorem Reply’s Holobeam uses volumetric video.
-Both work on HoloLens 1 and 2, but Spatial is cross-platform to include Oculus Quest VR headsets, Magic Leap, and nReal AR glasses.
-Also, Spatial can be integrated with Microsoft Teams.
-In order to see one another as holograms the patient and the remote clinician each wear an AR/VR headset.
+Both work on HoloLens 1 and 2, but Spatial currently utilizes Oculus Quest VR headsets.
+Recently, Microsoft announced their Microsoft Mesh platform which will enable similar capabilities to Spatial, but Mesh will be integrated into Microsoft Teams.
+This would allow HOCUS POCUS to be integrated into a single application!
+Currently, it utilizes avatars, but their vision includes volumetric video holoportation.

 Yes, the holographic doctor makes housecalls…to the room from the hallway outside, from your city to a critical access hospital in another part of the state, from your city to another state, or from your city to another country.
 The potential to create access to diverse, top notch medical care no matter where someone lives…as if it was right there in the room with them is technology that is indistinguishable from magic.
 I venture to say it is HOCUS POCUS enabled by Microsoft Teams and point of care ultrasound….!